Military history of Spain: Ancient Spain from Carthaginian influence to Roman rule

-The collapse of Rome and barbarian invasions
+The fall of the western Roman empire and barbarian invasions

-During the third through 6th centuries, the Roman Empire was beset by numerous barbarian invaders, mostly Germanic, who migrated through its borders and began warring and settling in its territories.
+During the 3rd through 6th centuries, the Roman Empire was beset by numerous barbarian invaders, mostly Germanic, who migrated through its borders and began warring and settling in its territories.
 While the Vandals and Alans were fighting each other for supremacy in southern Gaul, the confederation of the Suevi crossed the Pyrenees and passing through Vasconia, entered Gallaecia in 409.
 The Vandals soon followed the Suevi example, with the Alans close behind.
 The Alans settled in Lusitania and Carthaginiensis and the Siling Vandals in Baetica, while the Asding Vandals vied with the Suevi for Gallaecia.
 The Visigoths crossed the Pyrenees to expand their kingdom in 416.
 They pushed the Vandals and Alans south, defeating and killing the Alan king Attaces in 426 and forcing the two tribes to amalgamate and retreat across the Straits of Gibraltar into Africa.
 For almost thirty years, Spain was the location for vicious tribal conflicts.

 The first barbarians to settle were the Suevi, whose king Hermeric, a former foederatus of Rome, ratified a peace with the local Hispano-Roman population in 438.
 Weary of fighting, Hermeric abdicated in favour of his son Rechila.
 As the Visigothic kingdom expanded into Iberia, expelling the Vandals and Alans, the Suevi expanded their own realm as far south as Mérida.
 In 456, the new Catholic king, Rechiar, died in battle with the Visigoth king Theodoric II and the Suevi kingdom began to retreat under Gothic pressure.
 Beset by internal political conflict, the Suevi capitulated to the Visigoths in 585.
 Some resistance was maintained for a few years, but soon the last of Suevi resistance was erased.